Alice Eve: Personal life

-Eve was in a long-term relationship with poet Adam O'Riordan, whom she met while reading English at Oxford.
-They broke up in 2012.
-On 14 August 2014, Eve announced her engagement to her "high school sweetheart", financier Alex Cowper-Smith, whom she met while attending Westminster School in London.
+Eve was in a long-term relationship until 2012 with poet Adam O'Riordan, whom she met while reading English at the University of Oxford.
+On 14 August 2014, she announced her engagement to her "high school sweetheart", financier Alex Cowper-Smith, whom she met while attending Westminster School in London.
 They married on 31 December 2014 and divorced in 2017.

 Eve has heterochromia, a condition that causes her eyes to have irises of different colours.
 Her left eye is blue and her right eye is green.

 She lives in London and Los Angeles.
-She became a naturalised citizen of the United States on 16 November 2017.
+She became a naturalised American citizen in November 2017.